 Keep leather away from direct sunlight/heat.
 If for some reason your leather boots get water logged, you may be tempted to stick them outside in the sun or use a hairdryer to speed up the drying process.
 DON’T DO THAT!
 Leather, like skin or other fabrics can dry and crack or even warp when dried out too quickly.
 Your best bet is to leave them inside and dry out naturally.
 Even if it takes them a couple days, this is your best bet to minimize damage.
 Also, do not store your leather boots in direct sunlight.
 If your closet or room has a window that lets in sunlight, make sure your boots are not exposed.
 Leather fades naturally over time, but sunlight speeds up this process.
 Darker places with a little humidity are preferred places to store your leather boots.
 Remember to have some air flow though so mildew does not occur.

 Regularly clean your boots with a damp cloth after use.
 The best way to keep your leather boots from aging prematurely, even if you do nothing else, is to give it a regular wipe-down with a damp cloth.
 Out of all the leather items you could own, your leather boots are the quickest to accumulate dirt, dust, and all manner of other abrasive particles that lead to premature wear and tear.
 If you just wear them once, but are outside say in the wintertime in the slush and slop or wearing them in the city where they may accumulate who knows what kind of sludge from the city streets, you know best when your boots are dirty.
 Preserve your leather boots by wiping them down weekly, or even after a single use with a wet cloth or even paper towel if need be.
+Get a great leather boot care kit to keep them looking great.

 If you’re like me, you may have thought that giving your shoes or boots a good polish now and then is all that is needed to keep them healthy and looking great.
 Let’s take a look at your options and exactly what they do.